The Tradition Continues!

 Schedule of activities- Athlete pre-race meeting on beach at 7:30am.
 Both the duathlon and the triathlon will start at 8am.
 We will be doing waves.
-Waves are dependent on number of entrants and ages.
+Waves are dependent on number of entrants and ages, likely 5 minutes apart.
 We will have signs posted on packet pickup table with waves listed.
 Awards will begin at approx 11am.

 Awards- We will be giving awards for 1st, 2nd and 3rd places in each age group as well relay teams.
 We will also as award for men’s and women’s overall winners.

 Men and women -14 and under, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70+.